Skip to content

 -L myname@mydomain.com password

-3. Check for available assets:
+3. Check for available connector:

 -l

-4. Install the asset:
+4. Install the connector:

 -I coreflux_slackmqtt